gabrielteotonio/docker-shiny/README.md

 <img src="https://drive.google.com/uc?export=view&id=1vjq3voir3r9NScVs1EtA9xHxqE7Z3oVL" alt="drawing" width="500"/>

-The brings PCA (Principal Component Anaysis) for image compression.
+The app brings PCA (Principal Component Anaysis) for image compression.
 We can see how the compression is performated for different numbers of principal components.
 The dockerfile:

 ```